sfvicente/RestApiBestPractices/Docs/RateLimiting.md

 ### Consider limiting resource usage instead of returning an HTTP `429 Too Many Requests` under severe conditions.

-When handling an excessive volume of requests from a single source, such as when a server is under attack, serving every request might to be the correct strategy.
-If a server is forced to respond to each request with an an HTTP `429 Too Many Requests`, it could drain available resources and risk overloading the system.
+During periods of excessive requests, particularly when under attack, indiscriminately returning `429 Too Many Requests` for each request can strain server resources and risk system overload.
+Instead:

-Instead, consider limiting resource usage by dropping connections, temporarily banning IP addresses or other measures.
+- **Implement Resource Management**: Consider dropping connections, temporarily banning IP addresses, or utilizing other measures to mitigate the impact of excessive requests
+- **Define Clear Strategies**: Provide specific guidelines on when and how to apply these resource management techniques effectively
+- **Maintain User Experience**: Ensure that legitimate users receive appropriate responses or alternative endpoints during severe conditions to maintain a positive user experience.

+By adopting these strategies, you can enhance the system's scalability and resilience, protecting against potential attacks while maintaining operational stability.

+---

+In summary, your guideline touches on an important aspect of API and system management under severe conditions.
+Enhancing it with specific examples and guidelines will provide more actionable advice for implementing effective resource management strategies.

 Additional Tags: Security
 <br><br>